 be posted on the assignments

-For each assignment, the overall grade will be the sum of the
+webpage.
+For each assignment, the overall grade will be the sum of

-MasteringPhysics and written problems completed and the points for
+the MasteringPhysics and written problems completed and the points

-Your lowest homework assignment grade will be dropped from your
+assignment grade will be dropped from your final homework

 Laboratory: The laboratory is a required part of this course.
 Lab work will be a group effort.
 Lab assignments must represent the reporting and analysis skills of each student.
 Lab assignments are typically due following each laboratory at the start of the next lab.
 These assignments provide an opportunity to write and speak about the laboratory experience and should increase your understanding of the scientific method, conceptual understanding and problem solving skills.
 A scientific calculator that has logarithms, trigonometric and exponential functions should be brought to all labs (and classes).
 Students are required to document their laboratory experience and the assignments represent your individual understanding of the concepts, experiments, results and conclusions.
 Further details of the laboratory requirements will be provided in lab.